desmos-labs/desmos/docs/architecture/adr-007-address-generation-of-chain-link-proof.md

 // Address contains the data of an external address message Address {
-  // Hex-encoded value of the address string value = 1;
+  // Encoded value of the address string value = 1;

   // Algorithm that has been used in order to generate the address starting from the public key bytes